-In May 2020, the Company signed an agreement whereby it has been granted by Radius Gold Inc. ("Radius") the exclusive option (the "Option") to acquire a 60% interest in the Holly and Banderas gold-silver properties in Guatemala.
+In May 2020, the Company signed an agreement whereby it has been granted by Radius Gold Inc. ("Radius") the exclusive option (the "Mineral Rights Option") to acquire a 60% interest in the Holly and Banderas gold-silver properties in Guatemala.
 During the 2023 fiscal year, Radius was granted the Cirilo I exploration licence in the Motagua Norte project area of Guatemala.
-In September 2023, the Option was modified to include the Motagua Norte project in substitution for the Banderas project.
+In September 2023, the Mineral Rights Option was modified to include the Motagua Norte project in substitution for the Banderas project.
 Management determined the projects were of equivalent value and accordingly no gain or loss was recognized on this substitution.
-The original earn-in requirement to spend US\$7.0 million in exploration of the properties remains unchanged.
-Under the modified option agreement, the Company has an exclusive option to earn a 60% interest in Radius' Holly and Motagua Norte properties by spending US\$7.0 million on exploration of the properties, of which US\$1,764,778 is required to be spent on Motagua Norte.
-Expenditures made by the Company on exploration of the Banderas property are credited towards the US\$7.0 million expenditure requirement.
+The original earn-in requirement to spend US\$7.0 million in exploration of the properties remained unchanged.
+Expenditures made by the Company on exploration of the Banderas property were credited towards the US\$7.0 million expenditure requirement.